Research-Center-Data-Intelligence/CHIMP/README.md

 ## Security notes
 - If you host CHIMP in a publicly available manner, ensure that you replace the preconfigured datastore key and secret with your own key and secret.

+## Usage

+### Using the Model
+1. Open the frontend demonstrator app and go to the "Home" page.
+2. If your camera is enabled, the model will automatically start working.
+Please note that it may take a few seconds before the model begins recognizing emotions.

+### Training a New Model
+1. Go to the "Kalibratie lijst" menu and click "Start recording".
+The system will prompt you with the emotion to record.
+2. When recording is finished, click "Save recording".
+The images will be extracted and uploaded.
+This process may take some time, and you might not immediately see an error or success message in the frontend.
+To verify if the upload was successful, check the Docker logs.
+3. Next, navigate to "Home" > "Finetune Model: Personal data".
+The training API will start training a new model using the training worker.
+The frontend will display a message that training was successful right away, but in reality, it may take some time for training to actually start and complete, depending on your hardware resources.
+Again, monitor the logs to track the training progress and confirm success.
+4. Once training is complete, visit the MLFlow service website to view the new model and publish it if needed.

+### Training a New Model using "Unlabeled Data" (active learning)
+1. Navigate to the "Kalibratie lijst" menu and click "Unlabeled Data".
+The system will start recording, and you can use any emotion you prefer during the recording.
+2. When recording is finished, click "Save Recording".
+The system will analyze the video for emotions, but will not label the data automatically.
+This analysis may take some time, and there is no immediate feedback in the frontend.
+To check if the analysis has finished, monitor the Docker logs.
+3. Go to the "Label Unlabeled Data" section.
+You will see a row containing images that need to be labeled.
+Manually label the data as required.
+4. Next, navigate to "Home" > "Finetune Model: Personal data".
+The training API will start training a new model using the training worker.
+The frontend will display a message that training was successful right away, but in reality, it may take some time for training to actually start and complete, depending on your hardware resources.
+Again, monitor the logs to track the training progress and confirm success.
+5. Once training is complete, visit the MLFlow service website to view the new model and publish it if needed.